 Now, I’m not saying that people should stop sharing their best moments onto social media because honestly, it’s lovely to see these moments, these snapshots of peoples lives.
 I enjoy seeing what people have been up to, places that they have travelled, days out, nights out, concerts, walks and of course, the good ole’ selfie.

 I think the point that I’m trying to make is, don’t compare your life to peoples lives that you see on social media.
-You might not think that you have the perfect life, who’s to say that you don’t have the perfect life already?
+You might not think that you have a perfect life, who’s to say that you don’t have a perfect life already?
 Everybody’s idea of perfect is different, so make your own perfect.